-Conclusion:

-Acquisition, processing and quantification protocols in Single voxel MRS are designed for lung masses and modified to best fit the particular requirements for pulmonary imaging.
-Significant efforts have been made to further improve robustness and reproducibility of SVS qualification and quantification.
-It is expected that this study will be used as a basic guide on applying MRS in pulmonary malignant pathology detection by providing robust practical instructions.

 Appendix:

 Solutions preparation method of lung cancer tumor marker:

 At first, the bulk of mother solution for each metabolite were prepared by following procedure in order to reduce errors and increase precision according to equation 1.
 According to molar mass equation, the weight of metabolites was measured using a BOECO scale model BBL-31 with a diagnostic limit of 0.1 mg and then they were diluted with 53.2 ml of the distilled water.